Nerixyz/current-song2/docs/src/index.md

 ## Getting Started

-Currently, only Windows is fully supported.
-If you'd like full support for other platforms, please [open an issue](https://github.com/Nerixyz/current-song2/issues/new).
+Currently, only Windows is _fully_ supported.
+If you'd like _full_ support for other platforms, please [open an issue](https://github.com/Nerixyz/current-song2/issues/new).
+See [#363](https://github.com/Nerixyz/current-song2/issues/363) for Linux support.

 1. Download the latest [`current-song2.exe` from the releases tab](https://github.com/Nerixyz/current-song2/releases)
    and place it in any (preferably empty) folder.